Rental Property: Real Life Experiences

 In addition, rental property returns aren’t highly correlated with many other common investments, such as stocks and bonds.
 It therefore adds diversification to portfolios.

 To attain the nice investment returns from rental property, you need to commit a combination of time and money.

 The main costs of ownership are the original investment, insurance, property taxes, maintenance, and repairs.
-The original investment will be either the full cost of the property or the mortgage The amount you have to pay in cash up front for your purchase More.
+The original investment will be either the full cost of the property or the mortgage down payment.
 In either case, you’ll have closing costs both when you buy and sell the property.
 If you have a mortgage, you’ll need to make the mortgage payments.
 Depending on the type of property you own, you may have condo or homeowner’s association fees.

 K also pays for cleaning and touch ups between tenants – things like broken refrigerators, plumbing problems, etc. Through the years, she has had assessments for building improvements – the lobby was refurbished, elevators updated, laundry room refreshed, etc. Before these capital improvements were implemented, the condo board researched and obtained the support of residents to allow the costs to be assessed.

 Most rental-property expenses, including those for cleaning or for assessments, are deductible from your income for tax purposes.

 K and J take different approaches to splitting their commitments to their rental property between time and expense.
 K’s husband takes care of all of the time commitments which are primarily paperwork (property taxes as well as income taxes).
 These activities take an hour or two each month.
 And the inevitable problems (water leaks) don’t really take a lot of time, but they are random and can happen (for example) when they were hiking in Slovenia which is annoying!
 They have a property management company (see next section), but sometimes they have to provide input.